Expium/web-forms-for-jira/readme.md

 don't set a relationship between an input on the form and a field of the JIRA item, you will still have a complete record of the request

+* retryOnError - If the form gets an error attempting to create your issue, the form will retry, only filling in the issue name and the inquiryDumpField, as described above

 * formFields - An array of objects specifying what each field in the form will look like.
 Each object has a number of fields.